About The Undergraduate Program

 Our faculty are among the most decorated in the university for their excellence in teaching.
 English Alumni pursue careers across the full range of professions, from law and medicine to consulting and teaching.
 For the past two decades, our graduates have especially thrived in the worlds of advertising and social media.

 The English major consists of 13 courses, divided into a Core of 6 courses and the rest Electives.
 Along the way, majors must take the Junior Research Seminar (English 200) and 4 Advanced Seminars, some of which may be counted in the core.
 The major was designed to allow students flexibility and choice while insuring a comprehensive grounding in literary history and interpretation.

 Majors can adopt many different Concentrations, including the Standard Curriculum, Creative Writing, Cinema Studies, and the Historical Concentration, which offers students the most comprehensive grounding in literary and cultural history.

 Undergraduate Chair: Professor Josephine Park

 Associate Undergraduate Chair: Professor Deborah Burnham

-If you are interested in Majoring or Minoring in English -- or in simply taking a few good English courses -- you should consult the information we provide here, and should make an appointment to meet with the English Undergraduate Chair or the Associate Undergraduate Chair.
-Just call Loretta Williams at 898-7343 to do so.
+If you are interested in Majoring or Minoring in English -- or in simply taking a few good English courses -- you are welcome to meet with the English Undergraduate Chair or the Associate Undergraduate Chair.
+Drop by their daily walk-in hours or make an appointment via email.

-Students who have declared the major and have questions about individual courses and requirements should meet their English Faculty Advisor.
-They also should consult the Requirements for the Major.
-If you have been unable to meet with your advisor, you should call to make an appointment with the Undergraduate or Associate Undergraduate Chair.
+Students who have declared the major and have questions about individual courses and requirements should consult the Requirements for the Major and meet with their English Faculty Advisor.
+The Undergraduate and Associate Undergraduate Chairs can also address any questions or concerns about progress in the major.